Woahai321/list-sync/ReadMe.md

 ## 🛡️ Legal Disclaimer

 For important legal information about using ListSync, please refer to our [Legal Disclaimer](/docs/legal-disclaimer.md).

-## 💰 Donations

-If you find ListSync useful and would like to support its development, consider making a donation:

-- BTC (Bitcoin): `bc1qxjpfszwvy3ty33weu6tjkr394uq30jwkysp4x0`
-- ETH (Ethereum): `0xAF3ADE79B7304784049D200ea50352D1C717d7f2`

-Thank you for your support!

 ## Star History